Houston furniture store owner sends convoy of supplies for victims of Hurricane Ida; opens showroom as shelter

 A father nearly killed his son in a gruesome crime.
 One of the detectives on the scene later adopted the child.

-“Whether it’s one case of water or a truckload, we’re happy to see so many people pitching in,” added Maulsby.
+“Whether it’s one case of water or a truckload, we’re happy to see so many people pitching in,” Maulsby added.

 People who have been affected by natural disasters know the hardship, Maulsby said, and they have seen how McIngvale jumps in to help and mobilizes others.